 The sheets are then covered with a protective coating to make them more durable.

 Cork flooring is water-resistant but not completely waterproof.

-However, if the cork flooring is not sealed properly it can get wet which can cause it to swell or break down.
+However, if the cork flooring is not sealed properly it can get wet, which can cause it to swell or break down.
 Wet cork material can even attract molds and mildews.

-Cork flooring is a very durable material, so the damage can usually be sanded down and refinished several times before it needs to be replaced.
+The damage can usually be sanded down and refinished several times before it needs to be replaced.